sunpy/sunpy/docs/code_ref/coordinates/index.rst

 Design of the Coordinates Sub-Package
 =====================================

 This sub-package works by defining a collection of ``Frames`` (`sunpy.coordinates.frames`), which exists on a transformation graph, where the transformations between the coordinate frames are then defined and registered with the transformation graph (`sunpy.coordinates.transformations`).
 It is also possible to transform SunPy frames to Astropy frames.

 Positions within these ``Frames`` are stored as a ``Representation`` of a coordinate, a representation being a description of a point in a Cartesian, spherical or cylindrical system (see :ref:`astropy-coordinates-representations`).
 A frame that contains a representation of one or many points is said to have been 'realized'.

 For a more in depth look at the design and concepts of the Astropy coordinates system see :ref:`astropy-coordinates-overview`

 Frames and SkyCoord
 -------------------

 The `~astropy.coordinates.SkyCoord` class is a high level wrapper around the `astropy.coordinates` sub-package.
 It provides an easier way to create and transform coordinates, by using string representations for frames rather than the classes themselves and some other usability improvements, for more information see the `~astropy.coordinates.SkyCoord` documentation.

 The main advantage provided by `~astropy.coordinates.SkyCoord` is the support it provides for caching Frame attributes.
 Frame attributes are extra data specified with a frame, some examples in `sunpy.coordinates` are ``obstime`` or ``observer`` for observer location.
-Only the frames where this data is meaningful have these attributes, i.e. only the Helioprojective frames have ``observer``.
+Only the frames where this data is meaningful have these attributes, i.e., only the Helioprojective frames have ``observer``.
 However, when you transform into another frame and then back to a projective frame using `~astropy.coordinates.SkyCoord` it will remember the attributes previously provided, and repopulate the final frame with them.
 If you were to do transformations using the Frames alone this would not happen.

 The most important implication for this in `sunpy.coordinates` is the ``rsun`` parameter in the projective frames.
 If you create a projective frame with a ``rsun`` attribute, if you convert back to a projective frame it will be set correctly.
 It should also be noted that, if you create a Heliographic frame and then transform to a projective frame with an ``rsun`` attribute, it will not match the ``radius`` coordinate in the Heliographic frame.
 This is because you may mean to be describing a point above the defined 'surface' of the Sun.

 More Detailed Information
 =========================